 In December 2015, the Act was put onto the Irish Statute books.
-The next step is for a Commencement Order to be signed, this is what will make it an active law in Ireland.
-It is not clear when exactly this will happen, it may happen in 2017.
+However, not all provisions in the Act are active law in Ireland.
+A Commencement Order for the remaining provisions of the Act needs to be signed and it is not clear when exactly this will happen, it may happen in 2018 or in 2019.